meniga/Meniga.IdentityModel/README.md

 IdentityModel is a .NET library for claims-based identity, OAuth 2.0 and OpenID Connect.

+> [!IMPORTANT]
+> `IdentityModel` is being rebranded to `Duende.IdentityModel` and henceforth will be managed
+> in our [FOSS repository](https://github.com/DuendeSoftware/foss) under the same Apache2 licence.
+>  - Please update your nuget package references to the [new package](https://www.nuget.org/packages/Duende.IdentityModel).
+>  - Outstanding pull requests and issues will be ported or closed.

 It provides an object model to interact with the endpoints defined in the various OAuth and OpenId Connect specifications in the form of:
 - types to represent the requests and responses